ubyssey/coffee-on-campus/README.md

 - Friendliness of staff
 - Promixity to building x

-They then get back back a ranked list of coffee shops that match their preferences.
+They then get back a ranked list of coffee shops that match their preferences.

 ## Project tasks